Table of Contents

 Using the Switch task to evaluate the switch condition based on workflow inputs

-The Switch task evaluates the workflow input and proceeds along the appropriate path.
+The Switch task evaluates the main workflow input and proceeds along the appropriate path.

 Step 2: Send notification via the preferred channel